-- Research and develop a proof of concept that one can develop STEM education innovations or approaches based on a well-specified theory of action. - Outcomes must include providing: - > a prototype or early version of the proposed STEM education innovation or approach; - > a clearly articulated theory of action that relate features to effects.
-Anticipated effects can include specific learning outcomes, but may also include mediating aspects of learning environments such as patterns of discourse or participation; and - > evidence supporting or refuting key assumptions about the theory of action underlying the STEM education innovation or approach.
+- Research and develop a proof of concept that one can develop STEM education innovations or approaches based on a well-specified theory of action. - Goals must include providing: - > a prototype or early version of the proposed STEM education innovation or approach; - > a clearly articulated theory of action that describes the innovation or approaches assumptions, central design features, anticipated effects these features elicit; and, - explanations that relate features to effects. - Anticipated effects can include specific learning outcomes, but may also include mediating aspects of learning environments such as patterns of discourse or participation